‘Ghost Recon Wildlands’ Open Beta Drops Next Week With Rewards

 Gameplay is probably best described as a mix between the Just Cause franchise from Avalanche Studios and Ubisoft’s own Far Cry.
 Players can team up and cooperate to tackle objectives using different strategies from charging straight in, parachuting in, or going for a mix of stealth and cover.

 Ubisoft calls Ghost Recon Wildlands its biggest open world game yet.
-How much of the two provinces from the open beta cover is not yet known, but screenshots and trailers for the game have shown gameplay in the jungle, desert, and snowy mountain ranges as well.
+How much of the two provinces the open beta will cover is not yet known, but screenshots and trailers for the game have shown gameplay in the jungle, desert, and snowy mountain ranges as well.

 Those that do participate in the open beta and decide to pick up Ghost Recon Wildlands after it launches on March 7 will get a little extra treat, per Ubisoft.